llabreslab/llabreslab.github.io/_publications/2012-07-09-angewandte.md

 citation: 'Preciado S., Vicente-García E., Llabrés S., Luque FJ. and Lavilla R. (2012) Angewandte Chemie International Edition.
 51, 6874–6877.'
 ---

-# Exploration of Forbidden Povarov Processes as a Source of Unexpected Reactivity: A Multicomponent Mannich–Ritter Transformation

 **Abstract:**